FieryCod/holy-lambda/doc/1-02-getting-started.md

 ### Deploy the API

-Now we have our API changes in place, now we need to deploy the API before it is available to call.
+Now we have our API changes in place, now we need to deploy the API to make it available to call.

 From the `Actions` menu, select `Deploy API`: